wp-plugins/video-list-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display videos from YOUTUBE, VIMEO, DAILYMOTION with lightbox effect easily.
-Especially, all your videos will be fit on all layouts.
+Display videos easily (from YOUTUBE, VIMEO, DAILYMOTION) with lightbox effect easily.
+Especially, all your videos will be fitted on all layouts.

 == Description ==

-Video List Manager is the video list plugin for WordPress, created by Tung Pham (email: tungpham.bh@gmail.com).
-It helps your site display videos from YOUTUBE, VIMEO, DAILYMOTION with lightbox effect easily.
+Video List Manager is the plugin for WordPress, created by Tung Pham (email: tungpham.bh@gmail.com).
+It helps your site display videos easily with lightbox effect easily.
 Especially, all your videos will be fitted on all themes.

 Read more at: http://videolistmanager.blogspot.com/